DamianoMiloncini/PriceFlow/README.md

 ## User authentication
 - **Status:** User basic authentication(register,login,log out, update profile, view profile, setup2fa, check2fa) is complete.
 Left to do: Update user 2fa & save + update user's location

+## Map
+- **Status:** Complete!
+(Hardcoded for now until web scraping is complete)
+- Map API is functioning perfectly!
+- I had to use a second API in order to properly map every store to its exact location (comverting address string to coordinates) which works perfectly aswell.